rubyworks/dotruby/README.md

        c.title = "#{title} Demos"
     end

-Now we have configuration for both the `rake` tool and the `qedoc` tool in a single file.
+Now we have configuration for both the `rake` tool and the `qed` tool in a single file.
 Thus we gain the advantage of reducing the file count of our project while pulling our tool configurations together into one place.
 Moreover, these configurations can potentially share settings as demonstrated